Home Download Orders Contact

 • IP address - Internet Protocol (IP) address of the workstation

-• FBS Worker version – version of the FBS Worker software installed on the workstation.
+• Version – version of the FBS Worker software installed on the workstation.

-• Launch – launches the TCP server.
+• Start - Launching of the TCP server.
 The TCP server is launched and waits on port 4531 for incoming connections initiated automatically by the FBS Worker software installed on workstations.
 The Launch command is executed automatically when the FBS Server is run.

 • Stop – this disconnects all workstations and shuts down the TCP server.
 This command is initiated automatically when the FBS Server software is stopped.